IntersectMBO/plutus/doc/read-the-docs-site/quick-start.rst

 * The compiled valiator obtained via ``dump-uplc`` is a ``flat`` file, but some off-chain frameworks expect a Hex string, which must be obtained by first encoding the data in the ``flat`` file using CBOR, then Hex encode the CBOR data.
 * The redeemer type is defined in Haskell (e.g., ``AuctionRedeemer`` in ``AuctionValidator.hs``), but needs to be redefined in another language when using a non-Haksell off-chain framework.
-  For instance, when using Lucid, you'll need to define an object in JavaScript corresponding to ``AuctionRedeemer``, in order to construct your redeemer.
+  For instance, when using Lucid, you'll need to define an object in JavaScript corresponding to ``AuctionRedeemer`` in order to construct your redeemer.

 These inconveniences will be addressed once Plutus contract blueprint, as outlined in `CIP-0057 <https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0057/>`_, is adopted and implemented by us as well as the off-chain frameworks.